awasicek/git-practice/README.md

-This is the readme for my practice repo
+This is the readme for my practice repo (with the first change)